peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 and gray broadband absorption, when optical depth increases linearly with absorber amount at all times (Figure\ \ref{fig:optical-saturation}).

-We should note that the asymptotic behaviour of the narrow band Malkmus model
+We should note that the asymptotic behaviour of the narrow-band Malkmus model
 is:

 - $\tau \propto u$ for relatively small absorber amount (weak limit)
 - $\tau \propto \sqrt{u}$ for relatively large absorber amount (strong limit)

-When considering optical depth of larger spectral intervals (where narrow band approximation no longer applies), we can observe *secondary saturation*, when diminising rate of optical depth increase is caused by variability of extinction with wavelength such as in Rayleigh scattering, and in cloud absorption and scattering.
-While this is not an issue to narrow band model radiation schemes, it has to be taken into account in broadband model radiation schemes *in addition* to optical saturation.
+When considering optical depth of larger spectral intervals (where narrow-band approximation no longer applies), we can observe *secondary saturation*, when diminising rate of optical depth increase is caused by variability of extinction with wavelength such as in Rayleigh scattering, and in cloud absorption and scattering.
+While this is not an issue to narrow-band model radiation schemes, it has to be taken into account in broadband model radiation schemes *in addition* to optical saturation.